bhush-n/pythonProject/README.md

 of y is changed to 5.
 This is because the statement y = x assigns the value of x to y (y <- x). y becomes 5 while x remains unchanged as 5.

+##  Data Types in Python

+### *Integer
+Integers are numbers with no decimal parts, such as -5, -4, -3, 0, 5, 7 etc.

+To declare an integer in Python, simply write variableName = initial value

+Example:

+userAge = 23, mobileNumber = 12398724